Editor’s note: This blog post was last updated on by

 Kakadu National Park

 Kakadu has been home to Aboriginal people for more than 50,000 years, and around 500 Aboriginal people still live in outstations around the park.
 Around 2,000 people lived in the area before the arrival of non-Aboriginals, and the introduction of vehicles and other amenities have changed the seasonally-nomadic way of life to a more settled one in Kakadu.
 It is an amazing place to learn about aboriginal life in both a contemporary and a traditional setting.
-From clans and kinships, languages and foods, to being respectful of cultural manners, there is a lot to learn about and experience at this beautiful national park.
+From clans to kinship, languages to foods, and customs to traditions, there is a lot to learn about and experience at this beautiful national park.

-If connecting with the ancient art and culture of the Aboriginal people appeals to you, why not browse our range of cruises that visit different regions?
+If connecting with ancient Aboriginal art and culture appeals to you, why not browse our range of cruises that visit different regions?
 Check out our full range of Australia cruises or you can give our friendly sales team a call on 1300 857 345.